avgstuBoboge/Boboge-CTL/README.md

-# USIctl
+# Boboge-CTL
-Contest Template Library for the USI ICPC team
+Contest Template Library for Boboge

 forked from Contest Template Library for the ETH ICPC team lETHargy